-This course introduces the skills necessary to screen clients for service eligibility, complete intake processes, conduct comprehensive assessments, and collaborate with clients to develop effective plans for achieving client-identified goals.
+This course introduces the skills necessary to screen clients for common mental health conditions, service eligibility, complete intake processes, conduct comprehensive biopsychosocial assessments, and partner with clients to develop effective plans to achieve client-identified goals.
 Students are prepared to serve as effective helpers, carefully exploring their clients’ situation to develop insight before taking action.

 Prerequisites